Philippe de Lorraine-Armagnac, dit le Chevalier de Lorraine

 Born in 1643 (day and month unknown), Philippe was the second born son of Monsieur le Grand, Henri de Lorraine, pair de France, Comte d’Harcourt, d’Armagnac, de Brionne, and de Charny, Vicomte de Marsan and de Pagny, Grand écuyer de France, Vice-Roi de Catalogne in 1645, grand Sénéchal de Bourgogne, Gouverneur d’Anjou, and Marguerite-Philippe du Cambout.

 Philippe’s father, Henri, did his first military service at the siege of Prague in November 1620.
 He was famous for his bravery shown on the field of battle and was thus nicknamed Cadet la Perle by his companions after the large pearl earring he wore.
 Later he fought against the Protestants and took part in the Siege of La Rochelle (1627–1628) and also that of Saint-Jean-d’Angély.
-Due to his bravery, Henri was made a Knight in the Order of the Holy Spirit in 1633 and in 1643 Seneschal of Burgundy.
+Due to his bravery, Henri was made a Chevalier du Saint-Esprit in 1633 and in 1643 Seneschal of Burgundy.

 In 1637, Henri de Lorraine fought in Piedmont during the Franco-Spanish War (1635-1659), where he defeated the Spanish forces, very superior in numbers, near Chieri.
 Henri was put in charge of the Siege of Turin (1640) and managed to take the city after a siege of three months.
 He then fought in Sardinia and Catalonia, of the latter he was even named Vice-Roi in 1645.
 (A regal official who runs a country, colony, city, province, or sub-national or state, in the name of and as the representative of the actual King or Ruler of territory.)

-Henri de Lorraine married Marguerite-Philippe du Cambout, dite Mademoiselle de Pontchâteau, in February 1639.
+Henri de Lorraine married Marguerite-Philippe du Cambout, called Mademoiselle de Pontchâteau, in February 1639.

-Marguerite was a niece of Cardinal Richelieu and daughter of Charles du Cambout, Baron de Pontchâteau and de La Roche-Bernard, Marquis de Coislin, Conseiller au Conseil d’État et Privé du Roi, Chevalier du Saint-Esprit, Gouverneur des villes et forteresse de Brest, Lieutenant-Général en Basse-Bretagne.
-Marguerite was born in 1622 and a whole twenty-one years younger than Henri, who was born on March 20, 1601.
+Marguerite was a niece of Cardinal de Richelieu and daughter of Charles du Cambout, Baron de Pontchâteau and de La Roche-Bernard, Marquis de Coislin, who was Conseiller au Conseil d’État et Privé du Roi, Chevalier du Saint-Esprit, Gouverneur des villes et forteresse de Brest, Lieutenant-Général en Basse-Bretagne.
+Marguerite was born in 1622 and a whole twenty-one years younger than Henri, who was born on 20 March in 1601.
 It was quite a match with the bride descending from the sovereign Ducs de Bretagne and the groom from the old sovereign Rulers of Lorraine.

 It was not her first marriage though.
-On November 28,1634, as she was aged twelve, she was married to Antoine de L’Age, Sieur de Puylaurens, of the House of Languedoc.
+On 28 November in 1634, as she was aged twelve, she was married to Antoine de L’Age, Sieur de Puylaurens, a member of the House of Languedoc.
 This marriage was arranged by Richelieu and of a political nature.
-The groom Antoine de L’Age was attached to the household of Gaston d’Orléans, the brother of Louis XIII, and had a certain degree of ascendancy over him.
+The groom was attached to the household of Gaston d’Orléans, the brother of Louis XIII, and had a certain degree of ascendancy over him.
 Gaston d’Orléans had bestowed him with several positions, such as Grand Master of the Wardrobe, First Chamberlain, and Superintendent.

-As his favourite, Antoine de L’Age advised Gaston in his intrigues against Richelieu and organized the escape of Gaston to Brussels in 1632.
+As his favourite, Antoine de L’Age, advised Gaston in his intrigues against Richelieu and organised the escape of Gaston to Brussels in 1632.
 As well as the reconciliation with his brother Louis XIII and the Cardinal, which led to Gaston’s return to France later on.
 As a reward for this reconciliation, the Cardinal came up with the plan to marry him to his niece Marguerite.

 In 1639, the Cardinal arranged for Marguerite’s second wedding to Henri de Lorraine.
 The marriage seemed to be quite a happy one and the couple had 6 children:

 -Louis de Lorraine (1641–1718), Comte d’Armagnac, Charny and of Brionne.
-Ancestor of Prince Albert II of Monaco through his daughter Marie of Lorraine, who was forced by Louis XIV to marry Antonio I of Monaco.
+Ancestor of Prince Albert II of Monaco through his daughter Marie de Lorraine, who married Antoine I de Monaco.
 A great-grand daughter, Princess Joséphine de Lorraine, was the grand-mother of Charles Albert of Sardinia, the present House of Savoy descend from this line.